Animal Attack & Dog Bite Attorneys in Minneapolis

 After reviewing the facts, the insurance company may offer a settlement on behalf of the at-fault party.
 If you are not happy with the initial offer, an animal attack lawyer can negotiate with the insurance company on your behalf.

 If the at-fault party denies responsibility for your injuries, or the insurance company rejects your claim, we may take legal action against the animal owner or caretaker in a court of law.

 Several factors can determine the value of your case.
 You may recover financial losses, lost wages, or non-economic damages.
 Damages you may be able to account for include:

 You may incur both short-term and long-term injuries sustained from an animal attack.
 For instance, may claim:

 - Surgical procedures

 Your injuries may have been severe enough to cause you to miss work.
 Therefore, you may not receive pay for the time you were out.
 If your injuries are terminal, you may be unable to provide income for yourself or your family.

 You may have also suffered from non-economic damage.
 Although the value of these damages may be hard to determine, they can reflect the totality of your pain and suffering.
 Non-economic damages may include loss of consortium, sub-standard living, or ongoing physical pain and suffering.

-J D Haas & Associates, PLLC offers legal assistance for animal attack victims in Minneapolis, Minnesota.
+JD Haas & Associates, PLLC offers legal assistance for animal attack victims in Minneapolis, Minnesota and the Twin Cities metro.
 If you or a loved one were injured in an accident, we may be able to answer your questions and help you win your case.

 For more information, call 952-345-1025, or schedule a free case evaluation.